-23. Notification of the Complaint Panel's Decision
+Notification of the Complaint Panel's Decision

-The Clerk to the Governors will write within 10 school days of the Complaint Panel Hearing to the:
+The Clerk to the SSC or Hub Governance Board will write within ten school days of the Complaint Panel Hearing to the:

 - Complainant;

 - the School's Representative;

 - Any person complained about;

 The letter will identify each of the issues complained about, summarise how the Complaint Panel Hearing proceeded, and confirm each of the Complaint Panel's findings of fact and recommendations, if any, with reasons.
 The letter will also confirm that, if the Complainant believes that this Complaints Policy does not comply with the Regulations, or that the School has not followed the procedure outlined in this Complaints Policy, the Complainant may refer their complaint to the Education Funding Agency for further consideration.